gdude2002/WatchBlock/README.md

 The code here is so difficult to work with that I eventually decided to rewrite this plugin.
-For the sake of keeping a history, I'm going to leave this repo up with the original contents of my README below, but you can find my new plugin [right overe here](https://github.com/TheArchives/ArchBlock).
+For the sake of keeping a history, I'm going to leave this repo up with the original contents of my README below, but you can find my new plugin [right over here](https://github.com/TheArchives/ArchBlock).

 ---